halperta/rhe306-fall2013/site/syllabus.md

 This is a departmental policy.
 See the complete syllabus for a more detailed attendance policy.

+###Tardiness
+If you miss roll call, you are responsible for making sure your attendance is marked.
+Three cases of extreme tardiness (10 minutes or more) will count as an absence.

 ##Scholastic Honesty, Plagiarism, and Collusion

 Turning in work that is not your own, or any other form of scholastic dishonesty, will result in a major course penalty, possibly failure of the course.
 This standard applies to all drafts and assignments, and a report of the incident will be submitted to the Office of the Dean of Students and filed in your permanent UT record.

 See the complete syllabus for a more detailed scholastic honesty and plagiarism policy.

+##Students With Disabilities
+Any student with a documented disability who requires academic accommodations should contact Services for Students with Disabilities at 512-471-6259 (voice) or 1-866-329-3986 (video phone) as soon as possible to request an official letter outlining authorized accommodations.
+More information is available online at http://www.utexas.edu/diversity/ddce/ssd.